 Although it is about a single owner, yet, the process is not simple.
 Contact us for professional consultation on registering a sole proprietorship company in Thailand.

-In a limited partnership, there are two types of partners:
+In a limited liability partnership in Thailand, there are two types of partners:

 A limited partnership encompasses two types of partners: one with limited liability and the other with unlimited liability.
 Registration is mandatory for limited partnerships, and before registration, they are considered ordinary partnerships.
 Limited liability partners can only contribute money or other assets.